Amaury-Vasquez/amvas-games/README.md

 ### Collaboration

-If you want to colaborate by adding games to the page, you can do a push request to the repositorie, only requisite is it has to be built in react.
+If you want to colaborate by adding games to the page, you can do a pull request to the repositorie, only requisite is it has to be built in react.